pik-gane/vodle/CONTRIBUTING.md

 ### Our commitment

 As we are on our way towards a First Stable Release, we currently spend about 10 hours a week on improving the MVP.
-*We commit to reply to your messages in the discussion board within one day.*
+*We commit to reply to your messages in the issue tracker or discussion board within one day.*

 If you decide to contribute something, we are very happy to help you get started.
 *So if you get stuck at some point in the following section, don't hesitate to ask on the discussion board!*